-- An orange icon indicates that the task has issues that should be reviewed before continuing. - A red icon indicates that the task "failed" and you cannot continue until the issue is resolved.
+- The green icon indicates that the task ran successfully. - An orange ! icon indicates that the task has issues that should be reviewed before continuing.

+- A red icon indicates that the task "failed" and you cannot continue until the issue is resolved.
 Click View Results link to display detailed information about the error. - 2 Click [Next]. - 3 Select one or more maintenance options you want to perform prior to archiving then click [Next]. - 4 Type a name for the company archive in the Enter name for the company archive box.
 The box cannot contain any special characters. - NOTE: If the archive folder already exists, it must be empty.
 Click [Yes] to continue the process or click [No] to go back to the window. - 5 Click [Archive Data] to begin the archive process. - 6 Click [Close] to finish the archiving process.